Inter Sign Argentina Forward Correa From Lazio - UrduPoint

 Milan, (APP - UrduPoint / Pakistan Point News - 26th Aug, 2021 ) :Argentina's Joaquin Correa on Thursday signed for Inter Milan from Lazio as the Italian champions continue to rebuild after losing two of their biggest stars this summer.

-The 27-year-old, who featured as a substitute three times in Argentina's Copa America triumph this summer, has reportedly signed a five-year contract with Inter, who are yet to announce the deal.
+Inter then said that the 27-year-old, who featured three times as a substitute in Argentina's Copa America triumph this summer, had signed a contract "that runs until 30 June 2025".

 He won the Italian Cup and Italian Super Cup in 2019.